laksh-g/xrcapstone/week9.md

 - Oven!
 A new kitchen appliance featuring cooking timers for chicken and bread
 - Fry timer!
 The knob on the frier now works as a timer for perfect crispy fries
 - Item spawners!
 All foods, plates, and tools now are produced using item spawners to limit the amount of objects in the scene
+- Tutorial is updated to include new features created this week

 ## Bug Fixes
 - Moving between heating elements now registers correctly
 - Pans and frying baskets use the plating script now in order to fix issues of items falling through hitboxes